MS/MBA Dual Degree Program in Leadership

 - General and operations manager

 - Human resources manager

-Grand Canyon University is a regionally accredited school.
-The core programs in the Colangelo College of Business have achieved additional accreditation from the Accreditation Council for Business Schools and Programs (ACBSP).
+GCU has been accredited by the Higher Learning Commission (HLC) since 1968.
+Some of the core programs in CCOB have achieved additional accreditation from the Accreditation Council for Business Schools and Programs (ACBSP).

 This course is designed to prepare students for the graduate learning experience at Grand Canyon University.
 Students have opportunities to develop and strengthen the skills necessary to succeed as graduate students in the College of Business.
 Emphasis is placed on utilizing the tools for graduate success.